 - If you are reading this article it means you are most likely interested in learning more about web development.
 Servers are an integral part this technology, therefore, setting up and running your own web server will provide you with invaluable skills.

 - You will be using a service called DigitalOcean to host our server.
 DigitalOcean offer very competitive pricing for everything from basic servers to high-memory computing engines.

 - Their $5 a month droplet (droplet = server in DigitalOcean parlance) will be more than sufficient for our needs.
 It comes with 512mb RAM and 20Gb SSD storage.

-- You can get a $10 (two months for free) using this link here.
+- You can get a $50 free using this link here.

 Once you’ve made an account on DO (DigitalOcean)using the link above, go to your dashboard, click on the green Create Droplet button.

 - On the next page, select the following options as I have in the images.
 You will be using the most up-to-date, stable version of Ubuntu server as our operating system.

 - Lets ignore the Block Storage option (I’ll be doing an article on this later) for now.